How to debug c/fortran on cheme server?¶

 Simply speaking, make tool reads a file and interpret three key elements: target, dependency and action.

-For example, to make an executable mc from mc.f by running command gfortran -o mc mc.f
+For example, to make an executable mc from mc.f by running command gfortran -o mc mc.f, we prepare a file named "Makefile":

 mc: mc.f